The classification of compact simply connected biquotients in dimension 6 and 7: Listing the pairs Listing the pairs (G,H)

-We also point out that the highest non-zero rational homotopy group in Table \ref{table:Qclass} for a product of symmetric spaces is $\pi_{7}$, corresponding to degree $4$.
-Hence, Theorem \ref{Tclass} immediately implies the only exceptional Lie group which can appear as a simple factor of $G$ is $\mathbf{G}_2$ and that the cases (2) and (3) are very constrained.
-We also observe that if $G\bq H$ is a reduced biquotient, every simple factor of $G$ contributes at least one degree, either its highest or second highest.
-In particular, the number of simple of factors of $G$ is bounded above by $\dim \pi_{odd}(M)_\Q$.
-Further, by inspecting the long exact sequence of rational homotopy groups of the fiber bundle $H\rightarrow G\rightarrow G\bq H$ and using the fact that the even degree rational homotopy groups of a Lie group are trivial, we make the following observation.
+We point out that the highest non-zero rational homotopy group in Table \ref{table:Qclass} for a product of symmetric spaces is $\pi_{7}$, corresponding to degree $4$.
+Hence, Theorem \ref{Tclass} immediately implies that no simple factor of $G$ is an exceptional Lie group.
+That is, if $G_i$ is exceptional, the highest degree is greater than $4$, and if $G_i$ does not contribute its highest degree, $G_i = E_6$, occuring in case (2), so contributes degree $9 > 4$.